apache/mxnet/docs/tutorials/gluon/performance.md

     print('average samples/sec: {:.4f}'.format(num_samples/total_time))
 ```

 Our `benchmark_dataloader` function just loops through the `DataLoader` for a given number of iterations: it doesn't transfer the data to the correct context or pass it to the network.
-Our `benchmark_network` function just performs a forward and backward pass on an identical (and pre-transfered) batch of data: it doesn't require new data to be loaded.
+Our `benchmark_network` function just performs a forward and backward pass on an identical (and pre-transferred) batch of data: it doesn't require new data to be loaded.
 We'll run both of these functions now.

 ```python